Unsupervised embedding of trajectories captures the latent structure of scientific migration

-How far apart are two places?
-The question is surprisingly hard to answer when it involves human mobility.
-Although geographic distance has been constraining human movements throughout history, it is becoming less relevant in a world connected by rapid transit and global airline networks.
-For instance, a person living in Australia is more likely to migrate to the United Kingdom, a far-away country with similar language and culture, than to a much closer country such as Indonesia~\autocite{pew2018migration}.
-Similarly, a student in South Korea is more likely to attend a university in Canada than one in North Korea~\autocite{unesco2019students}.
-Although geographic distance has been used as the most prominent basis for models of mobility, such as the Gravity~\autocite{zipf1946gravity} and Radiation~\autocite{simini2012universal} models, there have been attempts to define alternative notions of distance, or functional distances~\autocite{boschma2005proximity, brown1970migration, kim2018functional}, from real-world data or \textit{a priori} relationships between geographic entities.
+How far apart are two places?The question is surprisingly hard to answer when it involves human migration and mobility.
+Although geographic distance has historically constrained human movements, it is becoming less relevant in a world increasingly interconnected by rapid communications and travel.
+For instance, a person living in Australia is more likely to migrate to the United Kingdom, a far-away country with similar language and culture, than to a much closer country such as Indonesia~\cite{pew2018migration}.
+Similarly, a student in South Korea is more likely to attend a university in Canada than one in neighboring North Korea~\cite{unesco2019students}.
+Although geographic distance has been used as the most prominent basis for models of migration and mobility, such as the gravity~\cite{zipf1946gravity} and radiation~\cite{simini2012universal} models, the diminishing relevance of geography calls for alternative ways of conceptualizing ``distance''~\cite{boschma2005proximity, brown1970migration, kim2018functional}.

-Yet, functional distances are often low-resolution, computed at the level of countries rather than regions, cities, or organizations, and have focused on only a single facet of mobility at a time, whereas real-world mobility is multi-faceted, influenced simultaneously by geography, language, culture, history, and economic opportunity.
-Low dimensional distance alone cannot represent the multitude of inter-related factors that drive mobility.
-Networks offer a solution to representing many dimensions of mobility, yet edges only encode simple relationships between connected entities.
-Capturing the complexity of mobility requires moving beyond simple functional distances and networks, to learning high-dimensional landscapes of mobility that incorporate the many facets of mobility into a single fine-grained and continuous representation.
+Yet, functional distances are often low-resolution, computed at the level of countries rather than regions, cities, or organizations, and have focused on only a single facet of migration at a time.
+By contrast, real-world migration is multi-faceted, influenced simultaneously by geography, language, culture, history, and economic opportunity.
+Low dimensional distance alone cannot represent the multitude of inter-related factors that drive migration.
+Although networks have been explored as a solution to representing many dimensions of migration, edges only encode simple, dyadic relationships between connected entities.
+Capturing the complexity of migration requires moving beyond simple functional distances and networks, to learning high-dimensional landscapes of migration that incorporate many facets of migration into a single fine-grained and continuous representation.
 Such a representation can be used not only to measure distances at multiple scales, but also to act as a convenient ``digital double'', an entire functional topology that can be distributed, incorporated into future analyses, and itself interrogated to reveal fundamental insights into patterns of global migration.